Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Trial frequency strategies

 \subsection{LazyTrialFrequency}

-This is the simplest and safest algorithm available to determinate the trial frequency, but unfortunately, it has quite a poor performance when applied to real cases.
-Given a gas mixture, it scans the local maximum and minimum of the cross-section tables of the gas components.
+This is the safest algorithm available to determine the trial frequency, but unfortunately, it has quite a poor performance when applied to real cases.
+Given a gas mixture, it scans the local maximum and minimum of the collision frequencies of the gas components.
 For each local peak, the algorithm calculates $\nu(\varepsilon)$ and at the end will keep the highest value from those calculated.

-Using the value calculated in this way we can assert that $\nu_{fail} = 0$, so the simulation will never revert to a previous state.
-The drawback of this solution is that $\nu_{null} \gg \nu_{real}$, providing, in our testing, has an efficiency $\eta \approx 2.5\%$.
+Using the value calculated in this way, we can assert that $\nu_{fail} = 0$, so the simulation will never revert to a previous state.
+The drawback of this solution is that $\nu_{null} \gg \nu_{real}$, providing, in our testing, for several gases, has an efficiency low such as $\eta \approx 2.5\%$.